mattbierner/ssf.js/README.md

 # SSF.js - Simple Javascript String Formatting #

 ## About ##
 SSF.js is string formatting designed for Javascript.
-It uses a simple formatting syntax, can format any Javascript object.
+Format any Javascript object using a simple syntax.

     ssf.format("Hello @", "world") -> "Hello world"

     // Formatting from an object.
-    ssf.format("Member['a']:@a Member['c']['d']:@c.d", {'a':1, 'c': {'d': 2}}) -> "Member['a']:1 Member['c']['d']:2"
+    ssf.format("Member['a']:@a Member['c']['d']:@c.d", {'a':1, 'c': {'d': 2}})
+        -> "Member['a']:1 Member['c']['d']:2"

     // Formatting from an array.
     ssf.format("Array[0]:@0 Array[1]:@1", ['A', 3]) -> "Array[0]:A Array[1]:3"

-SSf also supports 'compiled' template functions, custom formatting logic (both globally and per formatter), and string alignment.
-A simple set of default data formatters is included.
+SSF also supports 'compiled' template functions, custom formatting logic (both globally and per formatter), and alignment.
+A simple set of default data formatters is also included.

 # Using SSF #